WorksOnArm/equinix-metal-arm64-cluster/ACKNOWLEDGEMENT.md

 1. If you're giving a conference presentation, please acknowledge us on a slide and send a link to or copy of the presentation.
-Logos suitable for use are located at [location].
+Logos suitable for use are available upon request.

 2. If you're writing a blog post, please provide a link to the Works on Arm project at http://worksonarm.com.
 We're happy to